US consumer spending slows; inflation pushes higher

 Excluding food and energy, the so-called core PCE price index rose 0.3 percent in January.
 That was the biggest increase since January 2012 and followed a 0.1 percent gain in December.

 The core PCE price index increased 1.7 percent year-on-year after a similar gain in December.
-The core PCE is the Federal Reserve's preferred inflation measure and is running below its 2 percent target.
-Inflation is now in the upper end of the range that Fed officials in December felt would be reached this year.

-Rising price pressures, however, suggest that consumer spending will probably not provide a big boost to gross domestic
+The core PCE is the Fed's preferred inflation measure.

+Prices for U.S. Treasuries fell, with the yield on the interest-rate sensitive 2-year note rising to its highest level since August 2009.
+Fed funds futures were pricing in a 65 percent chance of an interest rate hike at the Fed's March 14-15 policy meeting.

+The U.S. central bank has forecast three rate increases this year.
+The Fed hiked its overnight interest rate last December by 25 basis points to a range of 0.50 percent to 0.75 percent.

 Consumer spending increased at a 3.0 percent annualized rate in the fourth quarter, helping to blunt some of the impact on the economy from a wider trade deficit.
-The economy grew at a 1.9 percent rate in the fourth quarter.
+The economy grew at a 1.9 percent rate in the fourth quarter and likely maintained that pace early in the first quarter.

+Another report from the Commerce Department on Wednesday showed construction spending declined 1.0 percent in January after gaining 0.1 percent in December.

 Consumer spending in January was held back by a 0.3 percent drop in purchases of long-lasting manufactured goods such as automobiles.
 Spending on services was unchanged.